Making the most of your NDIS plan review

 - Your NDIS plan - Look at the goals that were determined and the supports you were allocated.
 Write down the things you’ve achieved, what you would change in your new plan, what your interests and aspirations are, and where you’d like to be in a year.

-During your annual review, your Local Area Coordinator (LAC) will ask you a series of questions - similar to your initial NDIS planning meeting.
+During your plan review meeting, your Local Area Coordinator (LAC) will ask you a series of questions.
+These will be similar to the ones you were asked during your initial NDIS planning meeting.

-- If you think a trusted friend or family member will make it easier for you to get through the meeting - bring them along!
+- If you think a trusted friend or family member will make it easier for you to get through the meeting, feel free to bring them along.

 Step 3.
 Receiving your new NDIS plan